top of page

 1970's

-1970 Black Sheep Jeans was the first collaboration between Phil and me—our made-to-measure denim label.
+So our Black Sheep Jeans was the first collaboration between Phil and I—our made-to-measure denim label.
 We started making jeans privately in London, then carried the concept to Tucson, Arizona in 1972.

-1973 / 74 After an epic overland journey through Afghanistan and India and South East Asia, we returned to New Zealand.
+1973 / 74 After an epic overland journey through North Africa, Afghanistan, India and South East Asia, we returned to New Zealand.

-1974 we had a stall at Cook Street Market, where every Friday we sold out of the denim outfits we’d designed and made throughout the week.
+1974 we had a stall at Cook Street Market, where every Friday we sold out of the denim garments we’d designed and made throughout the week.

-1975 we sold Black Sheep Jeans to Hugh Lynn and hit the road again—this time through Mexico and the U.S., pausing in San Francisco where I studied Cunningham technique.
+1975 we sold Black Sheep Jeans to Hugh Lynn (music promoter) and hit the road again—this time through Mexico and the U.S., pausing in San Francisco where I studied Cunningham technique.

 1976 We returned to New Zealand, I started the Dance Spectrum studio and it didn’t take long before a group of dedicated dancers—who would later form Limbs—began attending classes.
 We also would all attend Russell Kerr’s ballet classes at his studio just behind the St James Theatre - where the Auckland Central Library now stands